What Is Adderall Tolerance? Can It Be Decreased?

 If you are developing a tolerance to Adderall, you may find it is becoming less effective.
 If this is the case, you will need to decrease your tolerance so the medication will be effective for your needs.
 Is there a way to reduce Adderall tolerance?
 Yes, there is.
-Keep reading to discover how to decrease your tolerance to this addictive drug.

-How Do You Build Tolerance to Adderall?
+How Do You Build a Tolerance to Adderall?

 Patients just starting with Adderall may also need dosage adjustments as they and their doctor try to find the right balance.
 If users take Adderall in greater quantities, their bodies will eventually adjust and become tolerant.
 The efficacy of the medication may no longer be the same.